krishnasrinivas/spark-benchmarks/docs/TestDFSIO.md

 ```
 $SPARK_HOME/bin/spark-submit \
   --master <master-url> \
-  --class com.bbva.spark.benchmarks.dfsio.TestDFSIO \
+  --class io.minio.spark.benchmarks.dfsio.TestDFSIO \
   --total-executor-cores <total-executor-cores> \
   --executor-cores <executor-cores> \
   --driver-memory 1g \
   --executor-memory 1g \
   --conf spark.locality.wait=30s \
   ... # other options
-  /path/to/spark-benchmarks/dfsio/target/scala-2.11/spark-benchmarks-dfsio-0.1.0-with-dependencies.jar \
+  --packages io.minio.spark:spark-benchmarks-dfsio:0.2.0 \
-  write --numFiles 10 --fileSize 1GB --outputDir hdfs://<hdfs-namenode>:8020/benchmarks/DFSIO
+  write --numFiles 100 --fileSize 1GB --outputDir s3a://benchmarks/DFSIO
 ```

-This test will run the corresponding *write* test using 10 input files of size 1GB.
+This test will run the corresponding *write* test using 100 input files of size 1GB.

-The TestDFSIO benchmark writes its files to /benchmarks/DFSIO on HDFS.
+The TestDFSIO benchmark writes its files to `benchmarks` bucket, and prefix `/DFSIO` on S3 object storage.
 Files from older write runs are overwritten.
 If you want to preserve the output files of previous runs, you have to copy these files manually to a new HDFS location.
 Benchmark results are appended to a local file called `TestDFSIO_results.log` in the current local directory and also printed to log.
 If you want to save them to different filename, set the `-resFile` option appropriately.

 The benchmark accepts different arguments passed to the main method of the main class.
 You can use the option `--help`